kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-sol.md

 <p>In addition, you need to have enough cryptocurrency in your wallet so that staking covers the costs of the server - but there are no conditions for the minimum amount of SOL in staking (for example, in Ethereum - 32 ETH).
 In general, for most of us, creating our own node is difficult and stressful, so staking through an intermediary is more suitable for us.
 The best interest rates are offered by the Binance crypto exchange:</p>
 <p>Due to the high popularity, the offer is not always available, especially in a bullish trend - they are sold out instantly.
 The only disadvantage of staking on Binance is that you need to lock up the cryptocurrency for a certain amount of time.
 It is possible to close staking ahead of schedule, but all accumulated income will be lost.</p>
 <h3 id="7">Exchange trading</h3>
-<p>Theoretically, the biggest income from Solana can be obtained by trading on a crypto exchange.
-Especially if you take into account the higher volatility of the cryptocurrency compared to Bitcoin - it can grow and fall by tens of percent per month.
-For maximum trading income, it is recommended to connect cashback from trading commissions:</p>
+<p>Solana can be traded on crypto exchanges in order to obtain the highest income possible.
+Especially when you consider the higher volatility of the cryptocurrency compared to Bitcoin - it can fluctuate by tens of percent per month.
+Ideally, you should link cashback from trading commissions to maximize your trading income:</p>
-<p>It is better for beginners in exchange trading not to risk large amounts, with a high probability they will remain in the red due to inexperience.
-As a result, the profitability of trading should be at least higher than the profitability of investing in Bitcoin, otherwise there will be no point in such a risk.</p>
+<p>Beginners in exchange trading should avoid risking large amounts as, due to inexperience, they are likely to remain in the red.
+As a result, the profitability of trading in Bitcoin must be at least as high as the profitability of investing in the currency, otherwise such a risk is not worthwhile.</p>
 <h3 id="8">NFTs</h3>
-<p>NFT (non-fungible tokens) is a digital signature that guarantees the uniqueness of any digital object.
-This works in much the same way as confirming the authenticity of paintings: they may have thousands of copies, but the original is always the same and is in the gallery.
-In 2021, this area experienced explosive growth.</p>
+<p>An NFT (non-fungible token) is a digital signature that ensures the uniqueness of any digital object.
+The system works in much the same way as confirming the authenticity of a painting: they may have thousands of copies, but the original is always the same, and it is in the gallery.
+This area experienced explosive growth in 2021.</p>
 <img src="/assets/img/posts-img/sol/solana-pay.webp" alt="solana future" width="512" height="288" loading="lazy">
-<p>Solana is one of the three most popular NFT blockchains and the project has several NFT marketplaces where thousands of works of "digital art" are traded:</p>
+<p>Solana is one of the three most popular NFT blockchains, and the platform has a number of NFT marketplaces where thousands of works of "digital art" are traded:</p>
-<p>As you can see, each picture costs a lot of money and their price may rise even more in the future.
-NFT trading can be profitable, but you need to be well versed in this topic and what will really be of value in the future.
-Well, or just try to resell more expensive to the next "investor".</p>
+<p>As you can understand, each picture costs a lot of money and their price may rise even more in the future.
+NFT trading may be profitable, but it is important that you understand the topic well and know what will be of real value in the future.
+It is possible to resell the property more expensively to the next "investor".</p>
 <h4 id="9">Project history and development team</h4>
-<p>The idea to create a new blockchain came to Qualcomm engineer Anatoly Yakovenko in 2017.
-At that time, there was a lot of hype in the crypto market, which clearly showed the problem of scaling Bitcoin and Ethereum.
-Anatoly had extensive experience with data compression algorithms and came up with an innovative timestamped algorithm called Proof-of-History.
-As a result, this made it possible to create one of the fastest blockchains in the industry with the ability to process tens of thousands of transactions per second (for comparison, Bitcoin is only 3-5 per second).</p>
+<p>In 2017, Anatoly Yakovenko, an engineer at Qualcomm, had the idea to create a new blockchain.
+At that time, there was a great deal of hype in the crypto industry, which clearly illustrated the problem of scaling Bitcoin and Ethereum.
+Anatoly is experienced with data compression algorithms and developed a timestamped algorithm referred to as Proof-of-History.
+Due to this, it became possible to create one of the fastest blockchains in the industry, able to process tens of thousands of transactions per second (compare this with Bitcoin, which processes 3-5 transactions per second)..</p>
 <p>The creators of the project characterize it as an operating system using the blockchain.
 As I understand it: the focus is not on the distribution and marketing of cryptocurrency, as in Bitcoin, but on the development of blockchain technologies and tools for creating Dapps (decentralized applications), as in Ethereum.
 In my opinion, the second approach has more prospects in the future.</p>
 <p>The first test blockchain was launched in 2018, and the release of the SOL cryptocurrency to the exchanges in 2020.
 The project quickly gathered a large community around itself: the number of subscribers on the official Twitter has exceeded one million and is growing faster than Ethereum:</p>
 <p>At current growth rates, Solana will overtake Ethereum in this indicator as early as early 2023.
 And this is despite the fact that the Solana network is still running in beta:</p>